-- A2: Intermediate Showmanship 7th-9th grade

-- A3: Junior Showmanship 4-6th grade
+A3: Junior Showmanship - 4-6th grade

-- B1: Market Wethers
+B1: Market Wethers

-- Classes will be divided by weight

-- B2: Market Does
+B2: Market Does

-- Classes will be divided by weight

-- B3: Breeding Does
+B3: Breeding Does

-- Breeding meat goats will be split into two divisions: Does under 1 year of age as of July 1; Does over 1 year of age as of July 1.
-Within Divisions, does will be shown by declared weight.
+Breeding meat goats will be split into two divisions: Does - under 1 year of age as of July 1; Does - over 1 year of age as of July 1.
+Within Divisions, does will be shown by weight.
 Division champions will show for overall Grand and Reserve Grand Champion Breeding Meat Goat.
 Does under 1 year of age, will be divided into three divisions: Light Weight, Medium Weight, and Heavy Weight.
 Does over 1 year of age will be divided into two or three divisions, depending on numbers: Light Weight, Heavy Weight, and potentially Medium Weight.